pulsar-edit/documentation/docs/debugging-pulsar/check-for-errors-in-developer-tools.md

 ---
-title: Check for errors in Developer tools
+title: Check for errors in developer tools
 layout: doc.ejs
 ---